 The risk to investment businesses is particularly serious because hedge funds, asset managers, and private equity firms all depend on uninterrupted access to trading applications and mission-critical data—and because they succeed or fail on the strength of their reputations.
 A ransomware attack that knocks an investment firm offline for days can cause catastrophic financial losses.
 Exposing sensitive client information in a data breach can have a devastating effect on investor confidence.

-Cyber resiliency—defined as the ability to protect IT systems and data and ensure continuity of business operations during an ongoing cyberattack—is thus crucial for investment businesses to mitigate the risk and impact of cybersecurity incidents.
+Cyber resiliency—defined as the ability to protect IT systems and data and ensure continuity of business operations during an ongoing cyberattack—is crucial for investment businesses to mitigate the risk and impact of cybersecurity incidents.

 Mitigating Cybersecurity Risk in 2025: The Importance of Cyber Resiliency